Texas Tech University Academy of Mechanical Engineers

 - Members shall be limited to living individuals, duly elected, who hold a degree in Mechanical Engineering from Texas Tech University or have provided outstanding support to the Mechanical Engineering department and have distinguished themselves in their career.

 - Charter members shall be nominated from Mechanical Engineering Distinguished Engineers, former Mechanical Engineering Industrial Advisory Committee members, and other eminent Mechanical Engineering graduates.
-Charter member nominateions will be solicited and selections will be made by a committee compossed of the Mechanical Engineering department chair, three Mechanical Engineering faculty, and three members of the Industrial Advisory Committee.
+Charter member nominations will be solicited and selections will be made by a committee composed of the Mechanical Engineering department chair, three Mechanical Engineering faculty, and three members of the Industrial Advisory Committee.
 Charter membership shall be limited to thirty−five individuals who best meet the overall criteria for membership.

 - Nominations for future Academy membership may be made by current Academy members, by alumni, Mechanical Engineering faculty, or Mechanical Engineering Industrial Advisory Committee members.
 Nominees must have distinguished themselves in their career.
 Members of the Academy shall be selected on the basis of exhibited accomplishments in the following categories: leadership, impact on their chosen field, technical achievement, and social or humanitarian contributions.
 The Academy membership committee shall recommend appropriate nominees for election by the membership.
 Nominees shall be individually elected by a unanimous affirmative vote of the membership present and voting prior to the annual inauguration meeting.

 - Membership shall be limited to approximately 10% of the living alumni.
-Non−gradutes of the Mechanical Engineering department shall comprise no more than 10% of the membership.
+Non−gradates of the Mechanical Engineering department shall comprise no more than 10% of the membership.
 No more than ten individuals may be elected in any year.
 Membership shall normally continue for life, unless the individual requests in writing that their membership be terminated.

 - An annual meeting will be held for the general membership at which time induction of new members will occur, status of the Academy’s activities will be reported and election of officers will take place.
 Other meetings may be called by the officers of committees as needed to carry on the business of the Academy.